-The School of Accountancy Diplomas • Administrative Accounting Specialist Associate of Science Degrees in Information Technology • Information Technology The College of Business Administration The Institute for Legal Studies Certificates • Conflict Managementp.
-36 • Sullivan University/Dale Carnegie Certificates p.
-37-38 Associate of Science Degree in Paralegal Studies p.
-57 Bachelor of Science Degree in Paralegal Studies p.
-58 Post-Baccalaureate Certificate in Paralegal Studies p.
-57 Diplomas • Business Administration The Department of Early Childhood Education Diploma • Professional Nannyp.
-60 Associate of Science Degrees in: • Business Management Associate of Science Degree in Early Childhood Education Logistics and Transportation Management The National Center for Hospitality Studies Diplomas Bachelor of Science Degree in Justice and Public Safety Administration Personal/Private Chefp.
-63Professional Bakerp.
-63 Bachelor of Science Degree in Business Administration Professional Cook Concentrations: Finance Healthcare Management Logistics and Supply Chain Management Management Marketing Associate of Science Degrees in: p.
-65 • Culinary Arts Bachelor of Science Degree in Human Resource Leadership Bachelor of Science in Hospitality Managementp.
-69 The College of Nursing Bachelor of Science Degree in Interdisciplinary Business Studies Bachelor of Science in Nursing: RN to BSN p.
-71-72 The College of Information and Computer Technology The College of Health Sciences Diploma • Medical Coding IT Academy Certificates Network Support Administration and Security p.
-47 Web Design and Application Development p.
+The School of Accountancy Diplomas • Administrative Accounting Specialist Associate of Science Degrees in Office Technology • Administrative Office Management The College of Business Administration • Information Technologyp.
+53 Certificates • Conflict Managementp.
+38 Computer Information Technology Diplomas • Business Administration Bachelor of Science Degree in Information Technology Associate of Science Degrees in: Bachelor of Science Degree in Computer Forensics Business Management Bachelor of Science Degree in Network Security Marketing and Sales Management The Institute for Legal Studies Bachelor of Science Degree in Justice and Public Safety Administration Associate of Science Degree in Paralegal Studies p.
+61 Bachelor of Science Degree in Paralegal Studies p.
+62 Bachelor of Science Degree in Business Administration Post-Baccalaureate Certificate in Paralegal Studiesp.
+61 The National Center for Hospitality Studies Finance Healthcare Management Logistics and Supply Chain Management Management Marketing Diplomas Personal/Private Chef p.
+66 Professional Baker p.
+66 Professional Cook p.
+67 Tourism Specialist p.
+70 Bachelor of Science Degree in Human Resource Leadership Associate of Science Degrees in: p.
+68 Baking and Pastry Arts p.
+69 Bachelor of Science Degree in Interdisciplinary Business Studies Event Management and Tourism The College of Information and Computer Bachelor of Science in Hospitality Managementp.
+72 Technology The College of Nursing IT Academy Certificates • Network Support Administration and Security p.
+47 Bachelor of Science in Nursing: RN to BSN p.
+74-75 Web Design and Application Development p.
 47 System Support and Administration p.
-48 Associate of Science Degree in Medical Assisting p.
-74 Associate of Science Degree in Health Information Management Information Technology Certificates • Cyber Security Administration Bachelor of Science Degree in Health Information Management Diplomas p.
-49 Legal Administrative Assistant NOTE: The stated length of each academic program in thi catalog estimates how long it will take a full-time student to complete the program.
+48 The College of Health Sciences Information Technology Certificates Diploma • Medical Codingp.
+77 Cyber Security Administration Associate of Science Degree in Medical Assisting p.
+77 Diplomas • Executive Administrative Assistant Associate of Science Degree in Health Information Management Legal Administrative Assistant Bachelor of Science Degree in Health Information Management • Computer Forensics NOTE: The stated length of each academic program in the catalog estimates how long it will take a full-time student to complete the program.
 It may take less time for full-time students with transfer credits.
-Part-time students will take longer.
+Part time students will take